-Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer clinical internship programs for Master students in orthotics and prosthetics.
+Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer clinical internship programs for Master students in orthotics and prosthetics (O & P).

-The internship will fulfill the clinical experience required by schools accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
-CAAHEP experience is needed prior to starting a National Commission on Orthotic and Prosthetic Education (NCOPE) residency program and taking the ABC certification exams.
+The internship may fulfill the clinical experience required by O & P Master's degree programs accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
+Clinical experience is needed prior to starting a National Commission on Orthotic and Prosthetic Education (NCOPE) residency program and taking the ABC certification exams.

 What to Expect